TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 ## Latest Updates (As of [Current Date])

+### Expanded Model Capabilities
+- Added support for the Cohere Command model
+- Updated the `/test_models` endpoint to handle the new model

+### Dependency Management
+- Updated `requirements.txt` with all necessary dependencies
+- Installed updated dependencies to resolve import issues

 ### Rate Limiting and Usage Quotas Implementation
 - Added Flask-Limiter to the project dependencies
 - Implemented basic rate limiting for the `/test_models` endpoint (10 requests per minute)